clicktronix/algorithms-and-datastructures/README.md

 # Algorithms and data structures
-Examples of algorithms and data structures for python written while studying this topic
+Examples of algorithms and data structures for python